-The EDF Program is organized around five learning outcomes.
+The EDF Program is organized around six learning outcomes.
 By participating in this program, we hope that Fellows will be able to:

 - Describe what educational development is and what educational developers do;

-- Demonstrate educational development skills, abilities, and knowledge by engaging in evidence-based practice;
+- Demonstrate educational development skills, abilities, and knowledge that enhance teaching and learning experiences at McMaster;

-- Reflect on how organizational, administrative, and academic context influences educational developer practice.
+- Critically reflect on how societal, organizational, administrative, and academic contexts influence educational developer practice;

 Fellows participate in a wide variety of educational development activities including workshop design, facilitation, and moderation; module design, development, and review; resource development (e.g., guidebooks); consultations with faculty, staff, and graduate students; focus group facilitation; course observations; grant and award application review; conducting literature reviews, and attending MacPherson Institute staff events.

-This program might be a good fit for you if you are interested in learning transferrable educational development skills and working with staff and other graduate students to enhance teaching and learning across campus.
-Calls for applications typically circulate in the spring; please sign up for the MacPherson Memo to learn when they are posted.
+This program might be a good fit for you if you are interested in learning transferable educational development skills and working with staff and other graduate students to enhance teaching and learning across campus.
+Calls for applications typically circulate in the spring or summer; please sign up for the MacPherson Memo to learn when they are posted.